diarmidmackenzie/sdt-condensed/GCT.md

 A wide range of research, across a diverse range of cultures, has provided support for these propositions.

-A 2005 study collected data from across diverse cultural groups in 15 countries, and found a consistent pattern that aspirations for wealth, fame and image tend to be associated with each other, and tend to be in opposition to aspirations for growth intimacy and community.
+A 2005 study collected data from across diverse cultural groups in 15 countries, and found a consistent pattern that aspirations for wealth, fame and image tend to be associated with each other, and tend to be in opposition to aspirations for growth, intimacy, and community.
 Similar results have been found in studies conducted in China and South Korea.

 A 2014 study in the UK and Chile found that extrinsic aspirations were negatively associated with well-being, and positively associated with ill-being.
 A range of other studies have found positive relationships between intrinsic aspirations and well-being.